julia-slipantschuk/julia-slipantschuk.github.io/index.md

 From 2018 to 2021 I was a PostDoctoral Research Assistant at the [School of Mathematical Sciences, Queen Mary University of London](https://www.qmul.ac.uk/maths/).

+From 2021 to 2024, I was a Research Fellow at the [Mathematics Institute of the University of Warwick](https://warwick.ac.uk/fac/sci/maths/).

-In 2021, I joined the [Mathematics Institute of the University of Warwick](https://warwick.ac.uk/fac/sci/maths/) as a Research Fellow.
+In 2024, I joined the [Department of Mathematics of the University of Bayreuth](https://www.math.uni-bayreuth.de/en/) as a Research Associate (Akademische Rätin).